 EQUAL EMPLOYMENT OPPORTUNITY ADVISORY COMMITTEES

 The agency has eight Equal Employment Opportunity (EEO) Committees to assist agency management in accomplishing diversity objectives.
-These include the Advisory Committee for African Americans, Advisory Committee for Employees with Disabilities, the Advisory Committee for Asian Pacific Americans, Advisory Committee for Lesbian, Gay, Bisexual, and Transgender Employees, Diversity Advisory Committee on Ageism, Federal Women's Program Advisory Committee, Advisory Committee for Hispanic-Americans Employment Program, and Native American Advisory Committee.
+These include the Advisory Committee for African Americans, Advisory Committee for Employees with Disabilities, the Asian Pacific American Advisory Committee, Diversity Advisory Committee on Ageism, Federal Women's Program Advisory Committee, Hispanic Employment Program Advisory Committee, Native American Advisory Committee, and the NRC Pride Alliance Advisory Committee.
 These committees provide advice and recommendations to the Director, Office of Small Business and Civil Rights, regarding policies, procedures, and practices related to career development of NRC employees and selection of applicants for employment.